GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-super-apps/index.md

 When you look at applications on your phone, you probably have specific apps for specific tasks.
 You might have a banking app.
 You might have an app for buying public transit tickets.
-Likely you have an app for getting directions, etc. In this post, I introduce you to the concept of a different kind of app, namely mini apps, sometimes also referred to as mini programs or applets.
-I first provide some background on the various mini app platforms and their developer experience, and then focus on things the web can learn from mini apps.
-But before I start writing about mini apps, I first need to talk about super apps.
+Likely you have an app for getting directions, and many more specialized apps.
+This post introduces you to the concept of a different kind of apps—mini apps—sometimes also called mini programs or applets.
+You will first learn about the background of various mini app platforms and their developer experience, and then focus on things the web can learn from mini apps.
+But before learning about mini apps, you first need to learn about super apps.

 ## What are super apps?